TasfiaZahin/TasfiaZahin.github.io/_pages/about.md

 News
 ======
-[May 2026] Defended my PhD dissertation at Penn State!
-Title: *Computational Approaches for Full-Length Circular RNA Assembly from RNA Sequencing Data*
+[May 2026] Defended my PhD dissertation at Penn State: *Computational Approaches for Full-Length Circular RNA Assembly from RNA Sequencing Data*!

 [July 2025] Our work EquiRep, previously accepted to RECOMB 2025, has now been accepted to Genome Research!